This topic provides an overview of agents and explains how to configure them through the Deployment Automation user interface.

 - Click Save.

-Deployment Automation enables you to install an agent on a UNIX machine through the user interface.
+You can install an agent on a UNIX machine through the user interface.
 A remotely installed agent cannot be installed as a service.

 To install an agent remotely:

 Navigate to Management > Resources > Agents.